SundareshSankaran/LLM-Azure-OpenAI-In-context-Learning/README.md

 # LLM - Azure OpenAI In-context Learning
-This custom step helps you interact with a Large Language Model (LLM) interacting with an [Azure OpenAI](https://microsoftlearning.github.io/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.html) service to process simple instructions on specified input data.
-It uses a technique called zero-shot prompting which is useful for cases where the instruction provided to the LLM does not require additional detail or context.
+This custom step helps you interact with a Large Language Model (LLM) calling an [Azure OpenAI](https://microsoftlearning.github.io/mslearn-openai/Instructions/Exercises/01-get-started-azure-openai.html) service to process simple instructions on specified input data.
+It takes advantage of a behaviour called In-context Learning which uses provided examples to perform a task.
+If no example is provided, then the LLM simply uses the provided context.
+This is useful for cases where a call to an LLM does not require prior search, filter or query of data sources (such as what Retrieval Augmented Generation provides).

-There exist both simple and involved (e.g. Retrieval Augmented Generation (RAG)) approaches for interacting with an LLM.
-Zero-shot prompting is useful for cases where the input data provides all the necessary context and information required for the LLM to process an instruction, and also, the instruction provided does not require a query to other data sources.

 Run inside a SAS session, this custom step takes either a SAS dataset or a CAS table as input and returns a SAS dataset (or CAS table) as output, with the response added as a new variable.